The Real Cost of Manual Procurement (And How AI Fixes It)

 Each step takes 3-8 minutes for a routine order.
 At 120 routine POs per day, that’s 6-16 hours of manual processing — two to three full-time buyers doing nothing but data transfer.

-The Sort primitive triages every incoming requisition: routine reorder at contracted prices, or exception requiring buyer judgment.
+AI triages every incoming requisition: routine reorder at contracted prices, or exception requiring buyer judgment.

 Routine orders flow through automated PO generation.
 The system already knows the vendor, price, GL code, approval path, and delivery terms.
 The PO is created, routed, and transmitted without a buyer touching it.

-Result: Three buyers handling 150 POs (50 each) shift to handling 30 exception POs (10 each) — with time and bandwidth to actually analyze what they’re buying.
+Three buyers handling 150 POs (50 each) shift to handling 30 exception POs (10 each) — with time and bandwidth to actually analyze what they’re buying.

-Approval Workflows: From 4.2 Days to 4 Hours
+Approvals: From 4 Days to 4 Hours

 “PO #4471 for $3,200 in maintenance supplies from Allied Industrial is awaiting your approval.
 Routine reorder at contracted pricing, matching the previous 6 orders.”

-Result: Approval cycles compress from 4.2 days to 4-6 hours.
+That turns an approval from a research task into a confirmation task.
+Approval cycles compress from 4+ days to 4-6 hours.
 That translates directly to earlier deliveries, fewer rush charges, and less production time lost waiting for materials.

 Spend Analytics: The Intelligence Layer